033 / Kedung Banteng, Jombang, East Java

 In addition to that, Mrs Wiwik has been campaigning for organic farming since toxic pesticides are used widely in this rural area, constantly polluting the soil and water as the result.
 She provides local farmers with knowledge of how to cultivate their land organically.
 So far only one farmer has switched to organic but she will never give up.

-This Eco-Library is entirely funded by a kind-hearted donor who wishes to remain anonymous.
+This Eco-Education Center is entirely funded by a kind-hearted donor who wishes to remain anonymous.

 Thanks to implementing Eco-Activities regularly and showing her engagement in the Green Guru on-line group, Mrs. Wiwik Subandiah was chosen to join the Green Educators Course in Bali, October 2017.